pieroproietti/penguins-eggs/README.md

 scared, penguins-eggs is a console command - really very simple usage - if you are able to open a terminal, you can use it.

+# That Distro you can use
+Eggs in born using Debian 9 and Debian 10, I test it on Debian Buster and Linux Mind Debian Edition (LMDE4).

 # Install penguins-eggs

 ## Debian package